clartaq/cwiki/resources/private/md/CWiki_FAQ.md

 #### Why Doesn't the Content of a Page Use the Entire Width of the Browser Window? ####

 This is on purpose.
 Since CWiki is intended to contain primarily readable content, the content is restricted in width so it is easier to read.
 Beyond a certain line length, it becomes more difficult to read text.
 Therefore, CWiki restricts lines to about 70 characters.

+#### What Version of Markdown Does CWiki Use? ####

+Well, it doesn't use any of the "standard" versions.
+That was one of the reasons for creating it in the first place.
+It is closest to "[Github Flavored Markdown](https://github.github.com/gfm/)" or GFM.
+GFM is itself based on [CommonMark](http://spec.commonmark.org/0.28/), an attempt to standardize the Markdown syntax.

+The "authoritative" guide for the syntax used by CWiki is probably the [[Text Formatting]] page.

+#### Does CWiki Support Automatic Generation of Tables of Contents? ####

+Not exactly.
+But there is a method that will work with just about any Markdown editor.
+See [[How to Make a Table of Contents]] for an example.